If you're in town then come and visit us at:

 Associations~

-In spite of all other factors, personal taste,
+In spite of all other factors, personal taste, sentimental

-and preferences often overrule all the other decision making points listed
+preferences often overrule all the other decision making points listed

-collection so much more distinctive!
+collection so much more distinctive and reflect your own personality!

 |

-Sentiment.. a piece reminiscent of
+Sentiment… a piece reminiscent of

 an special event. |